Published on Jun 27, 2022 | Updated - May 5, 2026

 1. Vacuum the carpet thoroughly.
 You’re going to inject water into the carpet so if there’s dirt in the carpet it will mix with the water to create mud, which is very hard to remove.

 2. Treat the stains first.
-When you rent the carpet cleaning machine, you should be able to buy a spot remover solution that you can apply to the stains.
+When you rent or purchase a carpet cleaning machine, you should be able to buy a spot remover solution that you can apply to the stains.

 3. Spray the carpet with your general carpet cleaning solution and agitate.
 We suggest using a broom to agitate the cleaning solution into the carpet fibres as this will give you the best possible cleaning results.